reiryuki/Sound-Enhancement-Sony-Xperia-10-Magisk-Module/README.md

 ## Descriptions
 - An equalizer ported from Sony Xperia 10 (I4113)
-- Sony ZNR (Zoom Noise Reduction) for pre process mic and camcorder stream (READ Optionals to activate!)
+- Sony ZNR (Zoom Noise Reduction) for pre process mic and camcorder stream
 - Dolby Atmos from Sony Xperia 1 II (READ Optionals to activate!)
 - Sound Enhancement is a post process type soundfx
 - Dolby Atmos is a global type soundfx (READ Optionals to activate!)